mideind/BinPackage/README.md

 It is of course impossible for a static database to include all possible compound words.
 To address this problem, BinPackage features a compound word recognition algorithm, which is invoked when looking up any word that is not found as-is in BÍN.
-(If desired, the compounding algorithm can be disabled via an optional flag; see the documentation below.)

 The algorithm relies on a list of valid word prefixes, stored in `src/islenska/resources/prefixes.txt`, and suffixes, stored in `src/islenska/resources/suffixes.txt`.
-These lists have been compressed into data structures called Directed Acyclic Word Graphs (DAWGs).
+These lists have been compressed into data structures called *Directed Acyclic Word Graphs* (DAWGs).
 BinPackage uses these DAWGs to find optimal solutions for the compound word problem, where an optimal solution is defined as the prefix+suffix combination that has (1) the fewest prefixes and (2) the longest suffix.

-If an optimal compound form exists for a word, its suffix is looked up in BÍN and used as an inflectional template for the compound. *Síamskattarkjóll* is thus resolved into the prefix *síamskattar* and the suffix *kjóll*, with the latter providing the inflection of *síamskattarkjóll* as a singular masculine noun in the nominative case.
+If an optimal compound form exists for a word, its suffix is looked up in BÍN and used as an inflection template for the compound. *Síamskattarkjóll* is thus resolved into the prefix *síamskattar* and the suffix *kjóll*, with the latter providing the inflection of *síamskattarkjóll* as a singular masculine noun in the nominative case.